Take your at-home movie-watching to the next level.

-Home theaters don’t come cheap.
-Like other major renovation, installing the right tech and finding the right design can take months of labor.
+Like any other major renovation, installing the right tech and finding the right design can take months of labor.
 The total cost will depend on a number of factors, but you can expect to pay anywhere from $1,000 to upwards of $10,000 for your home theater.

 Why such a price difference?
 It’s up to you to decide what you need and what you may already have.
 If you’re creating a media room — the younger sibling of a home theater — then you likely already have the space finished off and much of the tech purchased.
 If you’re building out a home theater from scratch and purchasing a litany of new furniture and tech, you’ll pay significantly more.

-What do you want out of the space?
+Determine what you want out of your space.
 Adding risers to your seats requires a carpenter, and you can expect to pay $50 to $75 an hour for this service.
 If you want a wet bar, a plumber and carpenter adds thousands of dollars to your renovation cost, especially if the bar has granite counters or the room lacks suitable plumbing.
 A designer is likely needed to shape the space into what you imagine, and again, it will cost you.

 Cost of theater-quality equipment

+- TV costs.
 Homeowners with smaller theater spaces may want to choose a TV instead.
-While it won’t have the size of a projection screen, it will provide great visuals.
+While it won’t have the size of a projection screen, it can still provide great visuals.
 Most 65″ TVs cost between $700 to $3,000.
 It may be more expensive that some projector setups, but if you’re interested in easy installation and use, a TV is often much simpler.

 Soundproofing your space